Khatija-Essa/APDS_POE/README.md

 ## Overview

 This project focuses on building a secure **Customer International Payments Portal** for an internal banking system.
-Our applicatio  is called Money Gold International which is a  portal that  will manage sensitive customer data, international payments, and bank transactions with a strong emphasis on security and compliance.
+Our application  is called Money Gold International which is a  portal that  will manage sensitive customer data, international payments, and bank transactions with a strong emphasis on security and compliance.
 The solution includes a **React** or **Angular** frontend and a backend **API** that ensures secure customer interaction and seamless processing of payments through **SWIFT**.

 ### Purpose